eth-brownie/brownie/docs/api-project.rst

 ``brownie.project.ethpm``
 =========================

 The ``ethpm`` module contains methods for interacting with ethPM manifests and registries.
-See :ref:`eth-pm` for more detailed information on how to access this functionality.
+See the :ref:`ethpm` for more detailed information on how to access this functionality.

 Module Methods
 --------------